J Robinson: Coaching career

+Death

+Robinson died on March 29, 2026, at the age of 79.

 Honors

 In 2005, Robinson was inducted into the National Wrestling Hall of Fame as a Distinguished Member.

 In 2013, he was honored with the Alan and Gloria Rice Greco – Leadership Award.

 In 2018, he was honored with the Lifetime Service to Wrestling for the Minnesota Chapter of the National Wrestling Hall of Fame.

-Personal life

-Robinson served as a United States Army Ranger and is a Vietnam Veteran.